-• Base Repair for CIR Pavement
+- Base Repair for CIR Pavement

-28. Prepare Foundation for HMA Layer 4125-08-71, Item SPV.0105.02.
+26. Prepare Foundation for HMA Upper Layer 8010-00-61, Item SPV.0105.02; 8010-01-64, Item SPV.0105.04.

-This special provision describes preparation of foundation for work required prior to placement of any HMA layer after completion of Cold-In-Place Recycling (CIR) in accordance to standard spec 211 and as hereinafter provided.
+This special provision describes preparation of foundation for work required prior to placement of the HMA upper layer after completion of Cold-In-Place Recycling (CIR) according to standard spec 211 and as hereinafter provided.

-Prior to placement of HMA layer, the engineer and contractor shall visually inspect the CIR layer for distresses including, but not limited to raveled areas, rutted areas, areas of excess or deficient stabilizing agent, yielding areas, or deficient surface tolerance areas.
+Prior to placement of the HMA upper layer, the engineer and contractor shall visually inspect the CIR layer for distresses including, but not limited to raveled areas, rutted areas, areas of excess or deficient stabilizing agent, yielding areas, or deficient surface tolerance areas.

-Raveled areas, non-structural related rutted areas, areas of excess or deficient stabilizing agent, and deficient surface tolerance areas shall be re-processed or repaired at no additional cost to the department.
+Raveled areas, non-structural related rutted areas, areas of excess or deficient stabilizing agent, and deficient surface tolerance areas shall be re-processed or repaired.

-Yielding areas will be excavated to a maximum depth of two feet and repaired with base course and a minimum of 5" Asphaltic Surface to the top of the CIR Layer.
+Yielding areas shall be excavated to a maximum depth of 2 feet and repaired with base course and a minimum of 5" Asphaltic Surface to the top of the CIR Layer.

-Prior to HMA layer being placed, the contractor shall monitor and the test the CIR layer for moisture content at a frequency described in Section C.9.1.(4) of the Cold-In-Place Recycling (CIR) Asphalt Pavement SPV.
-The contractor shall provide to the engineer results demonstrating that the CIR layer throughout the project meets the requirements of C.9.1 Curing of the Cold In-Place Recycling (CIR) Asphalt Pavement SPV.
+Prior to the upper HMA layer being placed, the contractor shall monitor and the test the CIR layer for moisture content.
+The contractor shall provide to the engineer results demonstrating that the CIR layer throughout the project meets the requirements of C.9.1 Curing in the SPV article for Cold In-Place Recycling (CIR) Pavement Partial Depth.

-The department will measure Prepare Foundation for HMA Layer (Project) by the lump sum, acceptably completed.
+The department will measure Prepare Foundation for HMA Upper Layer (project) by the lump sum unit of work, acceptably completed.